IACR/conference-template/README.md

 # QUICKSTART GUIDE
 These are the minimum initial changes you need to make to deploy the website.
 You will be working with `includes/nav.php`, `json/metadata.json`, `callforpapers.php`, and `contact.php`.

-> [!TIP]
+> [!IMPORTANT]
 > Do not underestimate the amount of work a conference website requires.
 The [after the quickstart](#after-the-quickstart) section will give you a rough idea.
+There is also a [comprehensive guide](comprehensiveGuide.md) for more advanced usage.

-## Adding conference name, dates, & location
+## Add conference name, dates, & location
 Per the [IACR general chair guidelines](https://iacr.org/docs/genchair.pdf), you must [submit your event](https://www.iacr.org/events/edit.php) to the calendar of events.
 Once the event has been approved and is visible on the IACR website, you can [construct your metadata.json file](https://www.iacr.org/cryptodb/pc/). **You cannot put up the website prior to the event being approved!** Event approval is required in order to construct your metadata.json file, which in turn is required for the conference website.

-## Changing contact info
+## Change contact info
-In `json/metadata.json`, you should add the names of the general and program chair(s).
+In `json/metadata.json`, you will add the names of the general and program chair(s).
 These will then appear on multiple pages across the site.
 You will also need to update the contact email addresses on `contact.php`.

-## Updating callforpapers.php
+## Update callforpapers.php
 This is one of the pages that is initially included in the `includes/nav.php` and will need to be updated.
-It has generic information about stipends, awards, and the review schedule.
+It has generic information about stipends, awards, and the paper review schedule.
 All paper submission information should be added to `papersubmission.php`.

-## Adding the program committee
+## Add the program committee
-Using the [program committee creation form](https://www.iacr.org/cryptodb/pc/), you will generate your comm.json, which replaces the `json/sample_comm.json`.
-You should check that the program committee is visible on `callforpapers.php`.
+Using the [program committee creation form](https://www.iacr.org/cryptodb/pc/), you will generate your `comm.json`, which replaces the `json/sample_comm.json`.
+After adding your own comm.json, check that the program committee renders correctly on `callforpapers.php`.

-## Changing the nav.php as additional pages are added
+## Update `nav.php` as additional pages are added
-As you add additional pages to your website, you will need to update the `includes/nav.php` to show the pages in the navigation menu.
+When you add additional pages to your website, you also need to update `includes/nav.php`.
 When you first clone the site, the only pages that are visible in the nav are `index.php`, `callforpapers.php`, `sponsors.php`, and `contact.php`.

 ## Updating the code of conduct
 Section 8.10 of the [IACR general chair guidelines](https://iacr.org/docs/genchair.pdf) requires an up-to-date code of conduct for each conference.
-You should edit the `conduct.php` accordingly.
+You should edit `conduct.php` accordingly.
 Sections that need editing will show up in red on the page because they are tagged with a class called “editMe”.
-This class is used throughout the site to indicate which pieces need editing prior to launch.
+This class is used throughout the site to indicate sections that need to be edited prior to launch.

 ---